 Parking: Free parking is available for use by our patients and families.
 There are designated handicapped spaces which should be used only for that purpose.
 No vehicle should be parked in the area designated for ER parking or in the Emergency Room entrance.
 If something happens which causes you to need assistance with your vehicle, please ask someone in Registration to call Environmental Services for you.

-Waiting Areas: There are specially designated lounge areas for visitors on each patient floor and in the lobby on the main floor.
+Waiting Areas: There are specially designated lounge areas for visitors on each patient floor, by the Emergency Department and in the lobby on the main floor.
 During certain hours, a volunteer hostess is on duty in the surgery waiting room to keep family members informed about the progress of surgery.
 The James B. Peters Patio is an outdoor lounge open to patients and their families during fair weather.

 Special Communications needs: A telecommunications device (TTY terminal) is available in the Emergency Department to help hearing impaired patients, or patients who wish to communicate with a hearing impaired relative or friend.
 Arrangements can also be made to have a person who uses sign language help a hearing impaired or deaf patient.
 If a patient’s eyesight is limited, they can ask any member of our staff to assist them by reading written information.
 The hospital has access to interpreters for a number of foreign languages, should a patient require it.